Arlon: Local customs

+Climate

 Demography

 The town of Arlon is the most populated of the municipalities in the province of Luxembourg, ahead of Marche-en-Famenne and Aubange.
 On the other hand, it is the least populated of the country's ten provinces.

 On 31 December 2019, the city of Arlon had a total population of 30,047 inhabitants.

+Transport

+The nearest airport is Luxembourg Airport, which is located 47 km south east of Arlon.
+Other nearby major airports include Charleroi Airport, located 161 km north west and Brussels Airport, located 190 km north west both serving as convenient options for travel to and from the region.